approov/quickstart-android-java-okhttp/SECRETS-PROTECTION.md

 approov secstrings -addKey your-secret-name -predefinedValue your-secret-value
 ```

-> Note that this command also requires an [admin role](https://approov.io/docs/latest/approov-usage-documentation/#account-access-roles).
+> Note that this command requires an [admin role](https://approov.io/docs/latest/approov-usage-documentation/#account-access-roles).

 These values can be changed at any time and will propagate within 5 minutes to all running instances of your apps.
 Since earlier released versions of the app may have already leaked `your-secret-value`, you may wish to refresh the secret at some later point when any older version of the app is no longer in use.
 You can of course do this update over-the-air using Approov without any need to modify the app.